fidsusj/Web-Components/README.md

     3.8 Create a new user (username and password)

     3.9 Run bash to install it

-3. Change directory to the top-level project folder and install project dependencies:
+4. Change directory to the top-level project folder and install project dependencies.

         cd polymer-3-first-element
         npm install

-4. Set up a project in the IDE of your choice
+5. Set up a project in the IDE of your choice.

-5. Initialize a Polymer 3 element project
+6. Initialize a Polymer 3 element project.

         polymer init polymer-3-element

+7. Install the LitElement dependency.

+        npm install lit-element

-5. To preview your element, run the Polymer development server from the top-level project folder:
+8. To preview your element, run the Polymer development server from the top-level project folder.

         polymer serve --open